anthonychu/container-apps-scaling-examples/azure-servicebus/job-python/README.md

 #### Multiple messages per execution

 Sometimes it's more efficient to process multiple messages per execution.
 To do this, you can change the `messageCount` in the scale rule configuration to a higher number.
 The job must be modified to process the number of messages specified in the scale rule configuration.

+#### Change the number of concurrent executions

+You can change the `max-executions` in the scale rule configuration to control the number of concurrent executions.

+#### Advanced job and scaler configuration

+For more advanced job and scale rule configuration, see the [Azure Container Apps documentation](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli#advanced-job-configuration).

+For longer running jobs, increase the `replica-timeout`.

+Other settings such as `polling-interval`, `parallelism`, and `replica-completion-count` are advanced settings and should be used with caution.

 #### Lock renewer